getgauge/template-java-gradle/README.md

 # Template Java Gradle

-Java tempalte for Guage using gradle as build tool
+Java template for Gauge using gradle as build tool